 I found two branches for the Philippine National Bank and they both allowed a person to open US dollar accounts in the Philippines from locations in the United States.
 One was in New York, New York and the other was in Los Angeles, California.
 I couldn’t find branches for any other banks from the Philippines.
-Although the first paragraph on the banking page for the Retired Activities Office said there were several, I couldn’t find more.
+Although the first paragraph on the banking page for the Retired Activities Office said there were several (that link is dead as of November 2018), I couldn’t find more.
 After I sold my house, I deposited more than 90,000 dollars at the branch in Los Angeles.

 A day or two after I arrived (in April of 2006), I went to the Philippine National Bank branch in downtown Olongapo City.
 My savings bank passbook was already available for me to pick up and it showed all the money in the account.

 There is another branch at the Subic Bay Freeport Zone.
 Unfortunately, they don’t deal with US dollars and it’s a shame.
 There’s never a line there and there’s always plenty of nearby parking.

 The minimum balance for a dollar account at Philippine National bank is $500.00.
 It’s $200.00 if you send direct deposit payments to it.
 I left that much in limbo for more than 10 years.

 Sometime in November of 2016, I decided to move my direct deposit to a dollar savings account at BDO.
 I wrote that it was what I wanted to do, but I don’t always get to do what I want to do.
 This time I did.
 No amount of money is necessary to open a direct deposit dollar account at BDO.
 There’s no minimum balance necessary either.